-6 Also for me, as it gives me a chance of not having to buy chocolate or offering a job to half of the
+$^{^{6}\}mathrm{Also}$ for me, as it gives me a chance of not having to buy chocolate or offering a job to half of the class.

 7Yes, I do know the difference between correlation and causality, thank you very much.
-Did you

-"The state of the prepare you for the exam?"
+Did you ever consider the remote possibility that the exercises might be meant to prepare you for the exam?
+8Totally unrelated note: Be nice to Ben!

-8Totally unrelated note: Be nice to Stephan!
+8Totally unrelated note: Be nice to Ben!